rafalh/rust-fatfs/README.md

     let mut file = root_dir.create_file("hello.txt")?;
     file.write_all(b"Hello World!")?;

-See more examples in `examples` subdirectory.
+See more examples in the `examples` subdirectory.

 no_std usage
 ------------